LIAT WEINGART SADLER

-Liat Sadler earned her Bachelor’s from the University of Michigan with honors and went on to pursue her Master’s degree at the London School of Economics.
-For several years, she managed a nonprofit organization in the Bay area and then decided to pursue a career in law.
-She worked as a legal assistant at a law firm working on prisoners’ rights and then was honored with a full scholarship to attend law school at the Benjamin N. Cardozo School of Law in New York City.
-During law school, she interned in Washington, D.C., Newark and New York City, working for a federal judge, a federal Special Master and the State Attorney’s Office.
+.
+She earned her Bachelor’s degree with honors from the University of Michigan.
+She earned her Master’s degree from the European Institute at the London School of Economics and Political Science.
+Ms. Sadler was honored with a full scholarship to attend law school at the Benjamin N. Cardozo School of Law in New York City, where she graduated cum laude.
+During law school, worked for a federal judge, a federal Special Master and the New Jersey State Attorney’s Office.

-After graduating from law school cum laude, she returned to the Bay area and opened her San Francisco family law office.
-Between 2013 and 2015, she was on the Executive Committee of the Family Law Section of the Bar Association of San Francisco, serving as the committee’s Education Chair.
-She coordinated trainings for family lawyers in San Francisco, organizing seminars on a wide range of topics, including the intersections between bankruptcy and family law, complex tax issues in family law proceedings, the use of computer forensics in family law proceedings, child sexual abuse in custody cases, and recent updates in the law on domestic violence.
-She conducted trainings for family law trial lawyers about family law appeals for the Bar Association of San Francisco and the State Bar of California.
+Ms. Sadler has served on the Executive Committee of the Family Law Section of the Bar Association of San Francisco as the committee’s Education Chair.
+She coordinated trainings for family lawyers in San Francisco, organizing seminars on a wide range of topics.
+She has taught family law trial lawyers about family law appeals through the Bar Association of San Francisco and the State Bar of California.

-Ms. Sadler’s practice focuses on divorce, property division, characterization of complex assets such as equity compensation granted through the course of employment and business interests, child custody, child and spousal support, and drafting premarital agreements.
+Ms. Sadler’s practice focuses on divorce, property division, characterization of assets and business interests, child custody, and child and spousal support.
 She has successfully litigated characterization and division of equity compensation, business and art valuations and move-away child custody cases.
 Ms. Sadler volunteers with the San Francisco Superior Court as Volunteer Attorney of the Day, assisting the court in resolving cases.
-She regularly represents clients at all stages in divorce, child custody and support proceedings, litigating matters when necessary and mediating when possible.
-She also assists clients in determining whether they need a premarital agreement and then represents them in drafting or reviewing their agreements.
+She regularly represents clients at all stages in divorce, child custody and support proceedings, working alongside collaborative counsel for the benefits of the parties and children, mediating cases, consulting with clients who are going through a mediated divorce and litigating matters that cannot be resolved consensually.

-M.S., London School of Economics and Political Science, 2001
+M.S., London School of Economics and Political Science